Transdev: Sweden

 Transdev also won the tender to operate bus services in Umeå from 13 June 2016.

 In January 2018, Transdev completed its acquisition of Blidösundsbolaget, a ferry operator in the Stockholm archipelago.
 It currently operates on one of the four ferry contracts in the Stockholm archipelago.
 In December 2018, Blidösundsbolaget was awarded a second and the largest of the Stockholm archipelago contracts, for a period of nine years starting December 2019.
 Additionally, in April 2018, Blidösundsbolaget has been commissioned to operate the shuttle service on Ekerölinjen no. 89 for seven years starting in August 2018.

-In July 2019, Transdev Sweden won a 10-year bus market worth €757 million, comprising five contracts, in the Västra Götaland region in Gothenburg.
-The contracts will commence in December 2020.
-Later that month (July 2019), Transdev announced the acquisition of A Björks AB, a major bus operator in Central and Northern Sweden.
-The acquisition was completed in September 2019 and Transdev became Sweden's third largest public transportation operator.
+During July 2019, Transdev Sweden was awarded a 10-year bus market worth €757 million, comprising five contracts, in the Västra Götaland region in Gothenburg.
+The contracts commenced in December 2020.
+Also in July 2019, Transdev announced the acquisition of A Björks AB, a major bus operator active in Central and Northern Sweden.
+This acquisition was completed in September 2019, which made Transdev Sweden's third largest public transportation operator.

 In 2020, Transdev Sweden sold bus company Flygbussarna Airport Coaches to Vy Buss.